Aarhus University Seal

 Our primary focus areas

-• Systemic host-microbiota interactions (microbiota-gut-brain axis; microbiota-gut-lung axis) and their modulation to support animal health and welfare
+• Modulating host-microbiota interactions to improve animal health and welfare.

-• The local interplay between nutrients, microbiota, gut mucosa and immunity
+• Studying the relationship between nutrients, microbiota, gut mucosa, and immune function.

-• Gut microbiota composition, activity and modulation to reduce the environmental and climate impact from ruminant and non-ruminant livestock animals
+• Shaping gut microbiota to reduce the environmental and climate impact of livestock production.

-• Study of host-pathogen interactions using animal challenge models for infectious diseases
+• Investigating host-pathogen interactions using animal models of infectious disease.

-• In vitro models (diet, digesta, tissue and cells) implementations to comply with the Three Rs principles
+• Applying in vitro models (diet, digesta, tissue, cell, and organoid) in line with the Three Rs principles (Replacement, Reduction, Refinement).

 Head of research unit